virtusize/virtusize.github.io/ja/_sources/integration-guide/advanced.txt

 setUserId(userId)
-    **userId** - String, identifying the current user of the retailers online store.
+    **userId** - String, identifying the current user of the retailer's online store.
 It has to be a unique identifier that matches the one used on the order confirmation page.
 Setting the userId during integration enables Virtusize to show the personal purchase history to a user on a new device